Fermi Surface Variation of Ce 4f-electrons in Hybridization Controlled Heavy-Fermion Systems: Abstract

 \section{Abstract}

 Ce 3$d$-4$f$ resonant angle-resolved photoemission measurements on CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$ have been performed to understand the Fermi surface topology as a function of hybridization strength between Ce 4$f$- and conduction electrons in heavy-fermion systems.
 We directly observe that the hole-like Ce 4$f$-Fermi surfaces of CeCoSi$_{2}$ is smaller than that of CeCoGe$_{1.2}$Si$_{0.8}$, indicating the evolution of the Ce 4$f$-Fermi surface with the increase of the hybridization strength.
-Moreover, it is suggestive that the variation of Ce 4$f$-Fermi surface should be ascribed to the increase of the density of state in coherent part near the Fermi level as the hybridization strength increases.
+In comparision with LDA calculation, the Fermi surface variation cannot be understood even though the overall electronic structure are roughly explained, indicating the importance of strong correlation effects.
+We also discuss the relation between the Ce 4$f$-Fermi surface variation and the Kondo peaks.